SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Discussion

-We calculated $S_{\text{eff}}$ at the middle of each star's HZ by averaging the $S_{\text{eff}}$ values for the moist greenhouse and maximum greenhouse limits, using the stellar effective temperatures compiled the SPORES-HWO Catalog \citet{Harada+2024ApJS}.
-The corresponding MHZ distances were then computed using the stellar luminosity as
+We calculated $S_{\text{eff}}$ at the middle of each star's HZ (MHZ) by averaging the $S_{\text{eff}}$ values at the inner edge of the HZ (IHZ; moist greenhouse limit) and the outer edge of the HZ (OHZ; maximum greenhouse limit).
+Using stellar properties from the SPORES-HWO Catalog \citep{Harada+2024ApJS}, the corresponding IHZ, MHZ, and OHZ distances were then computed from the stellar luminosity as